 I’m not completely selfish.
 I still play an important part in the lives of my nieces, though the contributions of aunts and uncles within the family unit largely go unsung in our Church and in our culture.
 As my nieces were growing up, I relished the moments I spent with them: playing sports outside, playing games inside, our shopping days at Target (I bought them something every time), birthdays, and holidays.
 I love those memories.
 I also loved that I could get in my car and drive back to my quiet home.

-They are basically women now—18 and 16—and our relationship has evolved, as all relationships do over time.
+They are women now—19 and 17—and our relationship has evolved, as all relationships do over time.

 Our conversations, which used to be silly and fun, have turned more serious as we discuss real-life issues facing teens: social media dangers, peer pressure, sex, drugs, and alcohol.
 Although they have loving and supportive parents and grandparents, we aunts and uncles help in our own way to fill in the gaps.
 And all families have gaps.

 But my relationship with my nieces is not one-sided.
 I am a better person for knowing them and I feel they’ve taught me more than I’ve taught them.
 From Rory I’ve seen firsthand what kindness and compassion can do in a very cold world.
 From Cam, I marvel at her inner fortitude and fiery resolve.
 And although I did not have my own kids, I know that I played a small role in who they have become as young women.